-Aetna approves $69-billion sale to CVS Health, sources say
+Aetna approves $69-billion sale to CVS Health

-Aetna Inc's board of directors approved on Sunday the U.S. health insurer's sale to drugstore chain operator CVS Health Corp for approximately $207 per share in cash and stock, according to people familiar with the matter.
+U.S. drugstore chain operator CVS Health Corp said on Sunday it had agreed to acquire U.S. health insurer Aetna Inc for $69-billion, seeking to tackle soaring healthcare spending through lower-cost medical services in pharmacies.

-The $69 billion deal will be this year's largest corporate acquisition.
-It will combine one of the nation's largest pharmacy benefits managers (PBMs) and pharmacy operators with one of its oldest health insurers, whose far-reaching business ranges from employer healthcare to government plans nationwide.
+This year's largest corporate acquisition will combine one of the nation's largest pharmacy benefits managers (PBMs) and pharmacy operators with one of its oldest health insurers, whose national business ranges from employer healthcare to government plans.

+The deal comes after Aetna's $37-billion plan to acquire smaller U.S. health insurance peer Humana Inc was blocked in January by a U.S. federal judge over antitrust concerns.
+A proposed combination of peers Anthem Inc and Cigna Corp was also shot down.

-According to the agreed terms, Aetna shareholders stand to receive $145 per share in cash and 0.8378 CVS Health shares for each Aetna share, the sources said.
-The companies will announce the deal later on Sunday, the four sources added.
+Aetna shareholders stand to receive $207 per share in the deal with CVS, the companies said.
+The consideration comprises $145 per share in cash and 0.8378 CVS shares for each Aetna share.
+Reuters first reported the terms of the deal earlier on Sunday.

-Aetna shareholders will own about 22 percent of the combined company, while CVS shareholders will own the remainder, the sources said.
-Three Aetna directors, including Aetna's Chairman and CEO Mark Bertolini, will join CVS's board of directors, the sources added.
+Aetna shareholders will own about 22 per cent of the combined company, while CVS shareholders will own the remainder.

-The sources requested not to be identified because the deal has not yet been announced.
-CVS and Aetna did not immediately respond to requests for comment.
+The companies said that cost synergies in the second full year after the transaction closes – 2020 if the deal closes in the second half of 2018 as they expect – would amount to $750-million.
+They foresee it adding to adjusted earnings per share by the low– to mid-single digit percentage points.

+Their vision expands beyond capitalizing on CVS' existing MinuteClinic structure, which largely offers preventative services like flu shots, the companies' chief executives said in an interview.

+"When you walk into CVS there's the pharmacy.
+What if there's a vision and audiology center, and perhaps a nutritionist, and some sort of care manager?"
+CVS CEO Larry Merlo said.

+Aetna will be operated as a separate unit and Aetna's existing leadership is expected to run the Aetna businesses, Merlo said.
+Aetna will have two of its directors, in addition to Aetna CEO Mark Bertolini join the board of CVS.

-The deal comes as healthcare payers and pharmacies are responding to factors including the Affordable Care Act, rising drug prices and the threat of competition from online retailers such as Amazon.com Inc.
+The deal comes as healthcare payers and pharmacies are responding to a shifting landscape, including changes in the Affordable Care Act, rising drug prices and the threat of competition from online retailers such as Amazon.com Inc .

-CVS plans to use its low-cost clinics to eventually save more than $1 billion per year on health care costs for Aetna's roughly 23 million medical members, sources have said.
+CVS plans to use its low-cost clinics to provide medical services to Aetna's roughly 23 million medical members.
+In addition to health clinics and medical equipment, CVS could provide assistance with vision, hearing and nutrition.

 A combined insurer and PBM will also likely be better placed to negotiate lower drug prices, and the arrangement could boost sales for CVS's front-of-store retail business.